moonbot/shotgun-cache-server/README.md

 After you've run the setup, make any changes required to the generated entity config files.
 The entity configs are stored as json files and you can adjust them by:
 - Removing any fields from the `fields` key you don't want to cache.
-- Adding shotgun filters to the `filters` key to limit the cache

 ## Starting the server